wermerb/trumbowyg-ngx/README.md

 </form>
 ```

-Its also supports common input attributes like:
+It also supports common input attributes like:
   * disabled
   * required
   * placeholder

-There are three ways to provide configuration:
+There are two ways to provide configuration:

 1) At module level
 ```typescript